Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Frustration, anger, despair and even hopelessness are not uncommon when you’ve been dealing with picky eating.
 Those feelings are understandable.

-But it’s important not to react to your child’s picky eating.
+But it’s a good idea not to react to your child’s picky eating.

 Maybe you’re commenting on eating, bribing, and negotiating with your toddler at the table.